-The distinction was explained last month in the Texas case of Tyson v.
+The distinction between actual malice and common-law malice was explained last month in the Texas case of Tyson v.
 Austin Eating Disorders Partners, LLC.
 Edward Tyson worked for Austin Eating Disorders Partners (AED) as medical director of AED’s Austin eating disorder treatment center.
 After Tyson was removed from his position, he asked his accountant to inquire about AED’s improved financials.
 Mark McCallum, CFO of AED, responded to the inquiry with an email to Tyson, AED’s Board of Directors, AED’s attorney, and AED’s accountant stating that AED’s financials had improved because Tyson had been a bad medical director who had no idea how to run the treatment center and took kickbacks for referring patients to other facilities.
 In a Second Amended Complaint asserting various defamation theories, Tyson conceded that McCallum’s email was subject to a qualified privilege, but argued that he overcame the privilege by alleging that McCallum acted with actual malice.
 AED and McCallum moved to dismiss the claim.

 The court noted that actual malice is shown where a statement is made with knowledge that it is false or with reckless disregard as to its truth.
 Actual malice is not the same as ill will.
 The key to an actual malice showing, the court held, is evidence that the speaker knew or had reason to know that his statements were false.